MelissaPabst/SavvyDAPython/Week3/Class2.md

 >>>
 ```

-Discuss other ways to iterate over the rows to accomplish replacing the value.
+Discuss other types of data mistakes you might find in the OWN\_OCCUPIED columns as well as other ways to iterate over the rows to accomplish replacing the values.

 What about a vectorized method?

 Isolate the Series: